This Ukrainian pierogi dough recipe is good for any pierogi filling. The mixture is elastic, easy to work with, and wonderful for freezing

 - 1 cup (250ml) boiling water

-Add 3 cups of flour and mix with your hands (no need to knead, just mix until large crumbs form)
+2. Add 3 cups of flour and mix it with your hands until large crumbs form.
+No need to knead, just give it a good mix!

-Add boiling water (yes, hot boiling water, not warm water), add 1 more cup of flour and mix with a spoon (be careful – the mass will be hot).
-After 1-2 minutes, you can knead with your hands.
-Add more flour, if the mixture is too sticky.
-Cover the finished dough with a kitchen towel and leave for 30 minutes at room temperature.
-After that, you can make pyrohy.
-Bon appetit!
+3. Add hot boiling water (not warm water) to the mixture.
+Then, add 1 more cup of flour and stir with a spoon (be careful, as the mixture will be hot).
+After 1-2 minutes, you can knead the dough with your hands.
+If the mixture is too sticky, add more flour as needed.
+Once done, cover the dough with a kitchen towel and let it rest for 30 minutes at room temperature.
+After that, you’re all set to make some delicious pierogi, pyrohy, varenyky, or pedaheh!

 FAQ

-You’ll make approximately 60 – 70 pedaheh (the quantity depends on their size).
-I boil half of them right away and freeze the rest.
-If you do not plan to freeze your varenyky, but immediately feed a family of 3-4 people, then prepare half a portion of this Ukrainian pierogi dough.
+You can expect to make around 60-70 varenyky or pedaheh (the quantity may vary depending on their size).
+I usually boil half of them right away and freeze the rest for later.
+However, if you’re not planning to freeze them and want to serve a family of 3-4 people, it’s recommended to prepare a half portion of this Ukrainian pierogi dough.

 Tried this recipe?
 Please leave a comment with Star Ratings ⭐️⭐️⭐️⭐️⭐️ below.
 I will really appreciate it.